docupike/docs/docs/en/dev/addon/cmdb-structures.md

-`CMDB Structures` is a useful feature of docupike's add-on architecture.
+`CMDB Structures` is a useful feature of i-doit up's add-on architecture.
 It allows add-ons to require several CMDB structures to function correctly without the necessity to send the corresponding API calls manually.

 ## Advantages

 The main reason of introducing `CMDB Structures` was to make it as easy as possible to require CMDB structures for add-ons.
 Nevertheless, it is still possible to create these resources over the API during the registration procedure for example.
-Unfortunately this requires knowledge of docupike's backend API and impedes the accessibility of such structures.
+Unfortunately this requires knowledge of i-doit up's backend API and impedes the accessibility of such structures.
 Another disadvantage for add-on developers is that they have to react on API changes which might happen in the future and would require an update of their add-on.
-By using `CMDB Structures` this responsibility can be shifted to docupike to not be forced to react on these changes.
+By using `CMDB Structures` this responsibility can be shifted to i-doit up to not be forced to react on these changes.
 Another valuable feature of `CMDB Structures` is its ability to perform updates on these structures safely.

 ## Supported Structures